Weighted average mark (WAM)

 Grading and results update

-To support you in achieving the best possible academic outcome during the disruption caused by COVID-19, we’ve made some changes to grading and results in 2020.
+To support you in achieving the best possible academic outcome during the disruption caused by COVID-19, we’ve made some changes to grading and results.
 Changes include the removal of fail grades, the option to withdraw units after results release and to exclude units from your GPA and WAM calculations.
 For all options available to you and the eligible teaching periods, see the grading and results update.

 The Weighted Average Mark (WAM) is a more precise measurement of your academic performance than the Grade Point Average.
 This is because we base the calculation on your actual marks (eg: 78, 89, 63, 48 and so on) and the year level of each unit.
 Therefore, the WAM is the average mark you achieve across all completed units in a course, including any failed and repeated units.
 The WAM is out of 100.